 Furniture and Filters

 Sometimes a table will be perforated with holes to help the room’s air to recirculate more efficiently.
-Tools are likewise vetted for suitability.
+Clean room tools are likewise vetted for being suitable.
 Pencils can leave graphite residue, so only pens are allowed, which must be one-piece with no removable buttons.

 Much like a FOD-critical area, they may bring only limited personal items with them.
 Makeup and perfume may be forbidden, due to the potential for detritus and out-gassing.

-In the United States, you can also acquire the ISO-14644 series at IEST (Institute of Environmental Sciences and Technology).Want to learn more about FOD?
-Contact us for guidance.
+In the United States, you can also acquire the ISO-14644 series at IEST (Institute of Environmental Sciences and Technology).